 Before you begin

-Depending on your acutal requirements, there are different Debian CD images to choose from.
-In all likelihood, you are following these instructions to install on x86-64 hardware, for which a network install CD image amd64 would be the correct choice.
+Veronica explains how to create a bootable USB stick for installing Linux.
+Depending on your requirements, there are different Debian CD images to choose from.
+In all likelihood, you are following these instructions to install on x86-64 hardware, for which a netinst CD image amd64 would be the correct choice.
 It supports Intel as well as AMD processors and “includes non-free firmware for extra support for some awkward hardware”.

-Choose 1) an encryption passphrase to encrypt your storage device, 2) a user password to secure your user account, and 3) a root password to secure the root account.
+In addition to host- and username, choose 1) yourpassphrase as an encryption passphrase to encrypt your storage device with, 2) yourpassword as a password for the standard user account, and 3) rootpassword as a password for the superuser account.

 Ensure that all of your data is safely backed up because formatting your storage device will erase all of its data.